Music And Productivity

 Speech can be extremely distracting, shifting people’s focus away from work as they try to decipher what is being said.
 To mask any office conversations that are occurring, music without lyrics can help shift focus back to work and, most importantly, increase productivity.

-The rhythm or tempo of the songs that are chosen can be very important.
-When thinking about the music that accompanies the average person through their workday, a distinct pattern emerges in the tempo of their daily soundtrack: During the morning commute, high-energy music may be played to get pumped up for work.
+The rhythm or tempo of songs can be very important.
+When thinking about the music that accompanies average people through their workday, a distinct pattern emerges in the tempo of their daily soundtrack: During the morning commute, high-energy music may be played to get pumped up for work.
 On the way home, slower music is used to unwind and relax for the evening.

 When working within a tight deadline, or when work requires people to be more upbeat, listening to up-tempo music can help them not only get their work done but also be more efficient.
 Upbeat music has also been shown to reduce stress and increase relaxation, which can also have the effect of providing greater focus.